openAFT/adaptfx/README.md

 #### Posterior predicitve distribution

-Apart from using a gamma prior for the standard deviation, a full Bayesian approach can be done with a inverse-gamm distribution as a conjugate prior for the variance.
-The resulting posterior predictive distribution is a t-distribution.
+Apart from using a gamma prior for the standard deviation, a full Bayesian approach can be employed with an inverse-gamm distribution as a conjugate prior for the variance.
+The resulting posterior predictive distribution is a student t-distribution.
 With this approach instead of using the gamma prior to estimate, the probability distribution is estimated from an updated t-distribution.
-The results are slightly different when alternative priors are applied.
-Since the t-distribution estimates larger standard deviations, more sparing factors are relevant and thus the state space is increased which results in a longer computation time.

-> :warning: Note:\
-> As of yet the interfaces are not yet optimized using the posterior predictive distribution in the current version, and thus it is not possible to use this feature.
+The results are slightly different compared to the maximum a posteriori estimation.

 ### Additional Data